 NATIONAL HUMAN TRAFFICKING AWARENESS DAY

 Beginning in 2010, by Presidential Proclamation, each January has been designated National Slavery and Human Trafficking Prevention Month.
-Following the start of National Slavery and Human Trafficking Prevention Month, with the help of non-government organizations, National Human Trafficking Day began and is observed annually on January 11.
+Following the start of National Slavery and Human Trafficking Prevention Month, with the help of non-government organizations, National Human Trafficking Day began and is observed annually on January 11th.

-HOW TO OBSERVED
+HOW TO OBSERVE #HumanTraffickingAwarenessDay

 Use #HumanTraffickingAwarenessDay to post on social media.

-Also check out National Inner Beauty Day to discover more ways to be a part of the solution to ending human trafficking.
+Also, check out National Inner Beauty Day to discover more ways to be a part of the solution to ending human trafficking.

-The United States Senate designated January 11 as National Human Trafficking Awareness Day in 2007.
+The United States Senate designated January 11th as National Human Trafficking Awareness Day in 2007.